-Vaccines play a major role in keeping pets healthy and giving them more time to spend with their loving owners.
+Cat and dog vaccines play a major role in keeping pets healthy and giving them more time to spend with their loving owners.
 Our pets need protection from disease just as much as we do, which is why we work with owners to create personalized vaccine plans for their companions.
-Our animal hospital in Irvine is committed to the lifelong care of your four-legged friend, and the pet vaccinations we provide will go a long way towards preserving their health.
+Our animal hospital in Irvine is committed to the lifelong care of your four-legged friend, and the cat and dog vaccinations we provide will go a long way towards preserving their health.

 We carry vaccines for both dogs and cats that fall into two categories: core and non-core.
 Core vaccines are highly recommended for most pets, because they protect against some of the most common (and dangerous) diseases.
 Non-core vaccines are administered according to your pet’s risk of exposure and other lifestyle factors.

 The distemper vaccine (DHPP for dogs and FVRCP for cats) should be administered when your pet is about 6-8 weeks old, and they should be revaccinated every 3-4 weeks until they are about 16 weeks of age.
 They can be revaccinated annually for distemper thereafter.
 The rabies vaccine should ideally be given around 15 weeks, then again the following year, and then once every 3 years.
 The intranasal Bordetella vaccine can typically be given when your pet is 11-12 weeks old, and must be given annually.
 We recommend the feline leukemia vaccine (FeLV) for cats that spend time outdoors.

 Canine influenza continues to be a problem for dogs here in California and other parts of the country.
 We strongly recommend getting the bivalent flu vaccine for your dog if they spend time around other dogs at daycare, board at the kennel, or visit the dog park.
 Our bivalent vaccine protects against the two primary strains of canine flu; H3N2 and H3N8.